Death Proof: Production

 After being stunned by stuntwoman Zoë Bell, who worked as Uma Thurman's stunt double in Tarantino's earlier film Kill Bill, Tarantino wrote her the leading female role.
-This was her first on-screen acting role, which Bell initially thought was going to be merely a cameo.
-The character Zoë was based on the stuntwoman herself and includes small stories based around her real life experiences, some with Tarantino.
-It wasn't until she saw her name featured on the film posters opposite Kurt Russell, Rosario Dawson and Rose McGowan that she realized how big the role was.
+This was her first on-screen acting, which Bell initially thought was going to be a cameo role.
+The character Zoë was based on the stuntwoman herself and includes small stories based around her real-life experiences, some with Tarantino.
+When her name was featured on the film posters opposite Kurt Russell, Rosario Dawson and Rose McGowan, she realized how big the role was.

 Death Proof uses various unconventional techniques to make the film appear more like those that were shown in grindhouse theaters in the 1970s.
 Throughout the feature, the film was intentionally damaged to make it look like many of the exploitation films of the 1970s which were generally shipped around from theater to theater and usually ended up in bad shape.
-A notable example of one of the film's deliberate jump-cuts is seen at the beginning, when the title Quentin Tarantino's Thunderbolt is shown for a split second before abruptly being replaced by an insert with the title Death Proof, appearing in white lettering on a black background (exploitation films were commonly retitled, especially if they received bad press on initial release).
+A notable example of one of the film's deliberate jump-cuts is seen at the beginning, when the title Quentin Tarantino's Thunder Bolt is shown for a split second before abruptly being replaced by an insert with the title Death Proof, appearing in white lettering on a black background.
+(Exploitation films were commonly retitled, especially if they received bad press on initial release.)

 On the editing of Death Proof, Tarantino stated, "There is half-an-hour's difference between my Death Proof and what is playing in Grindhouse. […] I was like a brutish American exploitation distributor who cut the movie down almost to the point of incoherence.
 I cut it down to the bone and took all the fat off it to see if it could still exist, and it worked."
-An extended version of Death Proof was screened in competition for the Palme d'Or at the 60th Cannes Film Festival.
-Although publicized as 127 minutes long, this extended version is actually around 113 minutes.
-Tarantino is quoted as saying, "It works great as a double feature, but I'm just as excited if not more excited about actually having the world see Death Proof unfiltered. […] It will be the first time everyone sees Death Proof by itself, including me."
+An extended, 127-minute version of Death Proof was screened in competition for the Palme d'Or at the 60th Cannes Film Festival.
+Tarantino is quoted as saying, "It works great as a double feature, but I'm just as excited if not more excited about actually having the world see Death Proof unfiltered. [...]
+It will be the first time everyone sees Death Proof by itself, including me."

-Music
+Soundtrack

 The soundtrack for Death Proof consists entirely of non-original music, including excerpts from the scores of other films.
 It was released on April 3, 2007, alongside the Planet Terror soundtrack.
 Both albums featured dialogue excerpts from the film.